colton-o/stewart_platform/README.md

 ## goals

-- use PWM signals and inverse kinimetics to make a stewart platform
+- use PWM signals  to make a functional stewart platform
-- Create controller using joystick and buttons as a peripherial
-- create a custom pcb with a nrf5340 chip to make the platform

 ## Production